roocs/rook/docs/source/dataset_processing_flow.rst

 Dataset Processing Flow
 =======================

-This page documents the request planning and operation execution flow.
-The old ``Director`` class is gone; the remaining ``rook.director`` package is a small planning and execution adapter used by WPS processes and workflow operations.
+This page documents the request-resolution and operation-execution flow.
+``rook.pflow`` is the processing-flow layer: it classifies request sources, resolves one request decision, and executes that decision.
+The old ``rook.director`` namespace is kept only as a compatibility wrapper.

 The current model is split into three questions: